Karen Spärck Jones: Honours and awards

-Death and Legacy
+Death and legacy

-Spärck Jones died on April 4, 2007 due to cancer at the age of 71.
+Spärck Jones died on 4 April 2007, due to cancer at the age of 71.

-In 2008, the BCS Information Retrieval Specialist Group (BCS IRSG) in conjunction with the British Computer Society established an annual award in Spärck Jones' honour, to encourage and promote talented researchers' significant contributions in advancing our understanding of Natural Language Processing or Information Retrieval.
+In 2008, the BCS Information Retrieval Specialist Group (BCS IRSG) in conjunction with the British Computer Society established an annual Karen Spärck Jones Award in her honour, to encourage and promote research that advances understanding of Natural Language Processing or Information Retrieval.
+The Karen Spärck Jones lecture sponsored by BCS recognises the contribution that women have made to computing.

+In August 2017, the University of Huddersfield renamed one of its campus buildings in her honour.
+Formerly known as Canalside West, the Spärck Jones building houses the University's School of Computing and Engineering.